AndrewChan106/LED-Arcade-Game/README.md

 # LED-Arcade-Game
 ## Rules
--Stop the spinning green LED when it reaches the red LED -Do this three times and you win!
+-Stop the spinning green LED when it reaches the red LED
+<br> -Do this three times and you win!
--Fail once and you lose
+<br> -Fail once and you lose
--Want an endless mode?
+<br> -Want an endless mode?
 Flip the switch and track your score on the serial monitor
 ## Inputs-Outputs
 ### Inputs
 Left LED - Stop the green light